azadwasan/neuralnetwork/docs/easyNN/BackPropagation.md

 ### Milestone

 We have derived the cost gradients w.r.t. to both weights and the biases for output layer and the hidden layers.
-Next, we will discuss how these cost gradients are used in conjunction with gradient descent to find the optimal weights and biases of the network and how exactly the back propagation algorithm is executed in practice.

 ## Handling multiple samples